tonybourke/Project-NERD/Autobox/README.md

 The Elrepo project has a more packages that aren't part of the mainline package repos, but are useful for various projects (including network automation).

 <pre>
-dnf config-manager --set-enabled crb
+sudo dnf config-manager --set-enabled crb
 </pre>

 Then install the elrepo files:

-<pre>dnf install elrepo-release
+<pre>sudo dnf install elrepo-release
 </pre>